 Click the Layers button in the toolbar above the map to open the Map Layers Dialog:

-Click a category name on the left side to show layers in that category.
+Click a category name on the left side to display the list of layers in that category.

-Checking/unchecking the category name will turn on/off all layers in that category.
+Checking/Unchecking the box next to the category name will show/hide all layers in that category on the map.

-Use slider to adjust the transparency for all layers in that category.
+Use the slider control to adjust the transparency for all the layers in that category.

-Individual layers are scale dependent, which means they are available to display on the map only at certain scale levels.
-For example, the Parcel layer is available when map scale is larger than 1:19,200.
-If a layer is out of scale, its checkbox will be greyed out/disabled.
+Some individual layers are scale dependent, which means they are available to display on the map only at certain scale levels.
+For example, the Railroads layer is available when map scale is larger than 1:153,600.
+If a layer is out of scale, its checkbox will be greyed out/disabled. (see above image)